 While I started freelancing in 2014, It wasn't until a year later that I started tracking my hours in a way that would allow me to see my progress or regress over time.
-In this graph below, you'll see my freelancing starts on a low level.
+In the graph below, you'll see my freelancing starts on a low level.
 This was actually a drop from several fairly good months prior.
-It was during that valley that my water tower system (financial buffer) became our life saver during a challenging personal season.
+It was during that valley that my water tower system (financial buffer) became our lifesaver during a challenging personal season.
 As I rolled into 2016, I hit a level of steadiness in middle green.
 As I launched into 2017, I hit a level of steady high green.

 My Yearly Averages

 - 2014 | Monthly average = 86 hours | Annual average = 1,032 (estimate)

 - 2015 | Monthly average = 97 hours | Annual average = 1,160 (estimate)

 - 2016 | Monthly average = 119 hours | Annual average = 1,425

 - 2017 | Monthly average = 131 hours | Annual average = 1,050 (Through August 2017)